coucougael94/Regular.js/README.md

 # Regular.js
-Minifie regular html code by using this framework.
+You can minifie regular html code by using this framework.
+Advanced information can found here -> https://github.com/coucougael94/Regular.js/ Good lucks